Preventing MRSA in Athletes

 These are symptoms of a MRSA skin infection:

-Bump that is painful, red, leaking pus, and/or swollen.
-(This may resemble a spider
+Bump that is painful, red, or swollen.
+It may be leaking pus.
+It may look like a spider

 Bumps under the skin that are swollen or hard to the touch

 Skin around a sore that is warm or hot to the touch